Definitions of Form & Function

 So I weigh in and agree with Louis Sullivan.
 Form follows function.
 Do this and the emerging dancer will have greater skill, ease of movement, healthier physical development and will have the necessary tools to become an expressive dance artist.

 All content on this blog are original copyrighted material, unless otherwise stated.
-Content on Words To Dance By may not be reproduced in any form without written permission of the author.
-We welcome the use of links to the original posts on the site.
+Content on Words To Dance By may not be reproduced in any form without written permission by the author.
+We welcome the use of links to the original posts on this site.
 Correctly cited and attributed quotes or short excerpts are welcomed and appreciated.